Twingate/terraform-provider-twingate/docs/index.md

 ## Guidance and documentation

-Visit [Twingate Documentation](https://docs.twingate.com/docs) for more information on configuring and using Twingate.
-Twingate's Terraform Provider guide can be found at [Terraform - Getting Started](https://docs.twingate.com/docs/terraform-getting-started).
+Visit our [documentation](https://docs.twingate.com/docs) for more information on configuring and using Twingate.
+The Terraform Provider guide can be found at [Terraform - Getting Started](https://docs.twingate.com/docs/terraform-getting-started).

 ## Example Usage